What Is Vinyl Flooring Made Of?

 What Is Vinyl Flooring Made Of?
 A Complete Guide for Seattle Homeowners

 Vinyl flooring has become one of the most popular flooring choices for homeowners across The Pacific Northwest—and for good reason.
 It’s affordable, durable, waterproof, and offers stunning design options that mimic hardwood, stone, and tile.
+But what exactly is vinyl flooring made of?
+Whether you're considering luxury vinyl plank (LVP) or luxury vinyl tile (LVT), understanding its structure can help you choose the right product for your home.
+In this blog, we’ll break down the four key layers of vinyl flooring, explain the differences between product types like SPC and WPC, and help you decide which is right for your space.

 1. The Wear Layer – Protection That Lasts